 Frequently Asked Questions:

 Q: Are residents and/or staff required to be vaccinated?

 A: No. It is each and every patient’s and/or responsible party’s right to refuse the COVID-19 vaccination.

 Q: Will patients be charged for the vaccine?

 A: No patient will be charged for the vaccine or its administration.
 The federal government will provide the vaccine, and the pharmacy will be reimbursed by the patient’s insurance, or in the case of the uninsured, the Health Resources and Services Administration (HRSA) program for uninsured patients.

 Q: Which vaccine will be made available?
 What are the side effects?
 Is it safe?

-A: We will be receiving the Pfizer vaccine.
-Please see the linked documents shown above for more information about this vaccine, its efficacy and safety.
+A: We will be receiving the Moderna vaccine.
+Please see the linked documents shown above for more information.

 Q: Who will be administering the vaccines at the on-site clinics?